Romanian death traditions and rituals: pomana and Romani musicians

 I must have slept through most of the rest of the festivities because I don’t remember much.
 However, as per tradition, every year for the next three years on the anniversary of my Grandfather’s death, my Grandma would organize that part of the event again.
 It was called the “pomana,” loosely translated as “the giving.”

-Romanian death rituals: pomana keeps his spirit at bay
+Romanian death traditions: pomana keeps his spirit at bay

 The pomana was an occasion to get together, make food and give it out to anyone who wanted to participate, as well as any poor people at the church or graveyard.
 You know, just in case Grandpa could still use a bit of help building up his good name wherever he was.
 The older I got, the more amused I was that we were essentially organizing a festival every year, complete with music and food and cheerful guests, to somehow help out Grandpa.
 But in all honesty, I never stopped enjoying it.